 As for heat storage, a thermal battery such as this can store 10 times more energy compared to an equal volume of water.
 It is anticipated that this system will supply all of the domestic hot water, and the entire energy needed for heating this close to net zero energy house, in the form of in-floor radiant heat.

-While the radiant floors are currently heated with a condensing boiler, that will soon be replaced by a solar thermal battery.
+While the radiant floors were originally heated with a condensing boiler, that was since replaced by a solar thermal battery.
 A condensing boiler is so named because the system recovers energy from the condensation of water vapour contained in the fumes of combustion.
 For condensation to occur, it is essential for water to be at lower temperatures.

 Condensing boilers have an efficiency rate of 95% which means that for every 100 kWh of energy supplied by the gas, 95 kWh of energy will be transformed into useful heat - which is good for a boiler, but still not as good as a heat-pump.
 This boiler is connected to a 'low temperature' radiant floor which operates with a water temperature of between 40 and 45°C.

 The coupling of a condensing boiler with a radiant floor is in this case a particularly good match, as a condensing boiler is more effective when producing water at lower temperatures than standard radiators (65–70°C), precisely what is needed in this situation.
 It's difficult though to push the design of a home to Zero Net Energy if burning some kind of gas - so this high-performance home is upgraded to a solar PV powered air to water heatpump to put heat into the radiant floor heating in the slab foundation.